broodmare/Remains-Source2/readme.md

  - Can't disarm traps.
  - Main menu theme plays for a moment before the game realizes it should be muted.
  - Can't exit stages
+ - Staying still and crouching next to a wall will make you fall through the floor

 \#####